Spark-Liang/NoteBook/LOMA/280/ch12 - Health Insurance Prodiucts.md

 **Benefit Amount**

-- **purpose of benefit amount design** : insurer will restrict the benefit, so that the insured will have the financial incentive to back to work.
+- **benefit amount design** : insurer will restrict the benefit, so that the insured will have the financial incentive to back to work.

 - methods to calculate the amount of disability income amount: